NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Methodology

 Analogously, our primary objective is to construct the NULL-Space corresponding to the semantic information embedded within the visual features extracted by CLIP’s image encoder.
-Specifically, we use the CLIP's image encoder to extract visual features $U$ from each image, which inherently encode both semantic information $U_s$ and artifact-related information $U_t$, as discussed in Section I. However, the entanglement and complex interactions between $U_s$ and $U_t$ hinder the direct construction of the NULL-space $X_{U_s}$ associated with semantic content alone.
-Given that CLIP is pre-trained for image-text alignment, the textual features, extracted by CLIP’s text encoder from the corresponding image description, should ideally align with the semantic component $U_s$, \textit{i.e.}, $V \approx U_s $.
+Specifically, we use the CLIP's image encoder to extract visual features $U$ from each image, which inherently encode both semantic information $U_s$ and artifact-related information $U_t$, as discussed in \cref{sec:Introduction}.
+However, the entanglement and complex interactions between $U_s$ and $U_t$ hinder the direct construction of the NULL-Space $X_{U_s}$ associated with semantic content alone.
+Since CLIP is pre-trained with an image–text alignment objective, matched image–text pairs are encouraged to have high similarity in the embedding space, implying that the semantic component of the visual feature is directionally consistent with the corresponding text embedding; thus, the text embedding $V$ can approximate the semantic component $U_s$, \textit{i.e.}, $V \approx U_s $.
 Consequently, we shift our goal to constructing the NULL-Space $X_V$ of the textual features $V$, and then projecting the visual features $U$ onto $X_V$ in order to suppress semantic content and achieve effective disentanglement.
 During training, we freeze both CLIP's image and text encoders and introduce LoRA (Low-Rank Adaptation) layers to fine-tune the image encoder.
 This design improves the encoder’s ability to emphasize artifact-related cues relevant for distinguishing AI-generated images.

-To begin, we consider a dataset $D$ consisting of both real and fake images, defined as:
+To begin, we consider a dataset $\mathcal{D}$ consisting of both real and fake images, defined as:

 where $ \text{label} = 1 $ denotes a fake image, and $ \text{label} = 0 $ denotes a real image.
 For each image $ \text{img}_j $, we employ BLIP \cite{li2022blip} to generate a corresponding text description $ \text{text}_j $.
 This yields an enriched dataset with paired visual and textual information, defined as: